 I had a few moments of head scratching frustration when I first opened the Instant Pot and started reading through the manual, but overall I find the Instant Pot to be pretty user friendly.
 The first day I got it, I was able to cook a batch of chili in it, so that goes to show it doesn't take too long to figure out.

 I did, however, spend quite a bit of time googling things that weren't covered in the manual.
 I'm answering those questions below so that you don't have to do as much searching as I did.

 Why is the Instant Pot steam/vent knob so wobbly?

 When I first checked out the lid of my Instant Pot, I was dismayed to see that the little toggle that you set to "steam" or "vent" was super wobbly.
 I may have freaked out a little and said something along the lines of "UGH!!
 I'm going to have to send this back!
 I can't believe they sent me a defective one with a wobbly knob!!
 I hate everyone!" :/

 After a little googling, however, I came to realize that the knob is SUPPOSED to be wobbly.
 Oops.
 I just wish it had said that in the manual so I wouldn't have had to freak out unnecessarily.

-How do you get the “Anti-Block Shield” off?
+How do you get the "Anti-Block Shield" off of the Instant Pot?

 Another issue I had with the manual was that it claimed that you should pop off the "anti-block shield" and then put it back on again.
 I was confused.
 A) Because I wasn't sure what the purpose of taking something off and putting it right back on again was, and B) I couldn't get the darn thing off!